Vusi-Dlodlo/Vusi-Dlodlo/README.md

 Software Development
 --------------------

-I am fresh graduate that holds a diploma in Software development.
+I am Software developer graduate that holds a diploma in Software development.
 I enjoy computers and learning new things, currently I'm fond of building Android apps.

 * 🌍  I'm based in Orlando West x2, Soweto
 * ✉️  You can contact me at [vusimuzidlodlo@gmail.com](mailto:vusimuzidlodlo@gmail.com)